-Applying legal definitions in practice raises difficult questions: For example: What features distinguish AI from other algoritmic systems?
+Applying legal definitions in practice raises difficult questions.
+For example: What features distinguish AI from other algoritmic systems?
 And what criteria determine the risk category of an AI system?
 Standardized questionnaires can help govern algorithms efficiently.
 Questionnaires can be shared across the entire organization and can be processed centrally.
 AI AQT provides a clear and user-friendly approach and serves as a building block for compliance.
 Identification and risk classification are relevant not only in the context of the AI Act, but also in relation to the GDPR and additional policy instruments, such as the Algorithm Register Guidelines of the Dutch government.

-Flow of the AI AQT questionnaires
+Infographic – Flow of the AI AQT questionnaires

 The outcomes of the tool are displayed in the figure below.
 The following categories are distinguished:

-Questionnaire 1A:
+Questionnaire 1:

 - AI systems: Fall inside the scope of the AI Act.
 Additional control measures are legally required dependent on the risk category.
 Continue with Questionnaire 2.